FREE SHIPPING on orders over $75 International: over $250

 What is aging, and how does it affect Pu-erh tea?

 Aging is the last step in the Pu-erh production cycle.
-It is also a key component for the quality of the end product, along with the raw material and production process.
-We need to understand what happens with tea during the storage phase to understand its importance.
+It is also a key component of the end product's quality, along with the raw material and production process.
+We need to understand what happens to tea during storage to grasp its importance.

 Post-fermentation explained